Psychedelic/terabethia-docs/docs/terabethia-testnet/ testnet-bridge-UI.md

 You will be prompted to another screen where you will see the token and amount selected. **Click “Withdraw” again** in order to **confirm the bridging transaction**.

 - ***Note:***  In this release **you cannot partially withdraw an asset**!
 Each claimable asset instance must be withdrawn in full or not at all.
 - The transaction verification process may take some time while on testnet.
-You can return in a few minutes to claim your assets.
+Please return in a few minutes to claim your assets.

 ![](../imgs/withdraw-step-2.png)